Walk based Laplacians for Modeling Diffusion on Complex Networks: Computational considerations

 for some matrix $\mathfrak{L}$.
 If the initial decay of return probabilities occurs rapidly, the information swiftly traverses from the initial node to the entire network.
 Conversely, a gradual decay implies that the information can only propagate through the network at a slower pace.
 The desirability of either scenario depends on the specific phenomenon we aim to describe.
 The \textit{average return probability} for the evolution equations above is then defined as

-This quantity allow us to make a global statement on the system's effectiveness in diffusing the information, thus assessing its overall efficiency.
+This quantity allows us to make a global statement on the system's effectiveness in diffusing the information, thus assessing its overall efficiency.
 In our experiments we will consider $\mathfrak{L}\in\{L,\mathcal{L},\mathbb{L}_\mu(f)\}$; see Section~\ref{sec:numerical_experiments} below.

 The computation of the average return probabilities in~\eqref{eq:average_return_probabilities} requires the evaluation of the trace of a matrix exponential for different values of $t$, nominally, until the quantity has changed from the initial value~$1$ to the final value~$1/n$.
 In general, computing the trace of a matrix function exactly costs $O(n^3)$ computation and $O(n^2)$ storage.
 We have to consider the entire matrix $\exp(-t \mathfrak{L})$ in order to compute its trace, even if only temporarily.
 We note, however, that we can be satisfied with an approximation to $\hat{p}_0(t)$, since our goal is purely descriptive and we only need it to be able to compare the different network exploration strategies described in Section~\ref{sec:kwalkdiffusion}.
 Two convenient sets of tools for this task are represented by quadrature-based estimators~\cite{MR4530345} and stochastic trace estimators~\cite[Section~4]{RandNLA}.